Difference Between Enthalpy And Internal Energy

 Mathematical Interrelationships

 The relationship between internal energy and enthalpy is fundamentally mathematical, stemming from the definition of enthalpy itself: H = U + PV.
-This equation highlights that enthalpy is essentially internal energy adjusted to account for the pressure-volume work.
+Which means this equation highlights that enthalpy is essentially internal energy adjusted to account for the pressure-volume work.
 When dealing with changes in these properties, the relationship becomes: ΔH = ΔU + Δ(PV).
 In situations where the pressure is constant, this simplifies to ΔH = ΔU + PΔV, emphasizing that the change in enthalpy equals the change in internal energy plus the work done against the constant pressure.

 Trends and Latest Developments